 Go to Filter, Stylize menu and choose Diffuse.
 From the options list I am going to ckeck Anisotropic.
 As as result you see that the image has a much smooth look.

-Time to find a texture for our watercolor effect; I will use watercolor texture, so place it above all the other layers.
+For this watercolor effect I will use this watercolor texture; place it above all the other layers.
 Change the blending mode of this watercolor texture layer to Lighten.

 In a new layer above all the other layers, copy this splatter texture, resize it to around 30% and change its blend mode to Multiply.
 Use the the Brightness/Contrast to adjust the splatter and to blend it perfectly with the rest of the image.

 Add a Color Balance and a Hue/Saturation adjustment layers, and make the following settings for the splatter texture.
 Make sure to check the Click to Clip to Layer button so that the adjustments to affect only the splatter texture.
 The initial image had way too saturated colors and different color tones.
 The adjustments help us blend the two textures together.

 You can copy this splatter, rotate, resize and place in different areas of the image if you want.
 You can even experiment with splatter brushes.

 Now let's add this rough paper texture just to change a little the paper texture for this watercolor painting.
 Set the blend mode to Linear Burn.
 If you want to make it darker and more visible, simply reduce the brightness a little and increase the contrast of the rough paper texture.

 For the final touches I have added another watercolor splatter texture this time it is a texture with different colored splatters.
 Set the blend mode of this new texture to Color Burn, 50% opacity level.
 Add a simple signature and your watercolor effect in Photoshop is ready.